nic-dgl103-f24-cvs1/project-carsynhartling/README.md

 - Colors will be a mix of blacks with nuetral browns and accented colors of orange and red.
   ![coolers BBQ palette](images/coolers.png)

-- Fonts will be a mix between Slackey and Athiti, both simulate a relaxed, retro typeface and pair nicely as a family.
+- Fonts will be a mix between Rubik Dark and Athiti, both simulate a relaxed, distressed typeface and pair nicely as a family.

 - Images will be a blend between found and sourced, their website and social media has a selection of their products but stray from the aesthetic.
 Many of the found images are planned to be used as textures but are not limited as such.
 I will use their logo:
   ![Big Brisket Logo](images/logo.webp)